-On December 15, 2020, the SEC issued SEC MC No. 34, Series of 2020, which extends the relief on the application of the IFRIC Agenda Decision provided to the real estate industry until December 31, 2023.
+On December 15, 2020, the SEC issued SEC MC No. 34, Series of 2020, which extended the relief on the application of the IFRIC Agenda Decision provided to the real estate industry until December 31, 2023.

 The Group availed of the SEC relief with respect to accounting for borrowing costs.
-Had the Group opted to adopt in full the guidance provided in the IFRIC agenda decision on over time transfer of constructed goods, borrowing costs would have been recognized as expense when incurred.
+Had the Group opted to adopt in full the guidance provided in the IFRIC Agenda Decision on over time transfer of constructed goods, borrowing costs would have been recognized as expense when incurred.

-• PIC Q&A 2018-12, PFRS 15 Implementing Issues Affecting the Real Estate Industry (as amended by PIC Q&A 2020-04).
-On December 15, 2020, the SEC issued SEC MC No. 34-2020 providing relief to the real estate industry by deferring the application of "assessing if the transaction price includes a significant financing component as discussed in PIC Q&A 2018-12-D (as amended by PIC Q&A 2020-04)" and the exclusion of land in the calculation of POC, until December 31, 2023.
+PIC Q&A 2018-12-D, PFRS 15, Implementing Issues Affecting the Real Estate Industry (as amended by PIC Q&A 2020-4) - On December 15, 2020, the SEC issued SEC MC No. 34-2020 which provided relief to the real estate industry by deferring the application of "assessing if the transaction price includes a significant financing component as discussed in PIC Q&A 2018-12-D (with an addendum in PIC Q&A 2020-04)" until December 31, 2023.